No project description provided

 This connector acts as an intermediary or adapter between application and framework code and a Koppeltaal server.
 It is written in the Python programming language.

 This Koppeltaal connector was initially developed by Minddistrict Development B.V. for Stichting Koppeltaal.

 We use the [pytest] framework.
-The tests are run against a Koppeltaal server and domain setup specifically for testing the connector code base.
-This domain is called edge:
+The tests should be run against the Koppeltaal edge server, preferrably in a domain sepcifically setup for running the tests.

 `sh $ bin/py.test --server=edge `